 The Arbuckle Family Action Center has Certified Enrollment Counselors and are available to assist you with your application needs.
 This is a free service!
 The staff goes through extensive training in education and enrollment of Covered California and is happy to serve you.
 Please call to set up an appointment so that we can best help you.

-Covered California open enrollment for 2018 ends on January 31st.
+Covered California open enrollment ends on January 31st.
 Medi-Cal enrollment continues year-round.
 You may still qualify for Medi-Cal or have a qualifying life event that makes you eligible for coverage through a special- enrollment period*.
 Small businesses can sign up for health insurance plans year-round.

 *SPECIAL ENROLLMENT - If you experience a life-changing event, such as the loss of a job, death of a spouse or birth of a child, you may sign up immediately in a health insurance plan outside of the plan's specified enrollment period.